 Lastly, after resting, simply pull the chuck roast out of the cooler, unwrap the butcher’s paper like a 5-year-old on Christmas morning, and admire your beautiful creation you have made.
 Always remember to slice across the grain in ¼-inch slices (about the thickness of a pencil) for the most tender bite possible.
 You can also cut it into cubes and make Poor Man’s Burnt Ends, but that is an article for another time.

+If you do make this recipe, don’t forget to tag us on the gram and share you pics!
 I hope that you enjoy your Poor Man’s Brisket Chuck Roast.
 It is a great way to save time and money and turn out a mighty tasty meal.
 Remember to get out and grill and Egg on!

 - 5 lb. chuck roast